 If you spend some time on them and save the bit of money you make – at the very least you’ll spend less out of pocket for Christmas time.

-They pay to your PayPal account, or as an Amazon gift card, and other online gift cards too.
-They have cash back offers on thousands of stores.
+They pay to your PayPal account, or as an Amazon gift card, and other online gift cards, too.
+They have cashback offers on thousands of stores.
 I was able to redeem a $190 Amazon gift card just before Christmas last year.

 Swagbucks also now has a daily trivia game where you answer 10 multiple choice questions and the winners split the grand prize.
-Prizes range from $1000-5000 that I’ve seen so far.
+Prizes range from $1000-5000.
 And even if you don’t win, they give out bonus points every game!

 Sell Your Books – Have any books or textbooks around that are in good shape?
 Sell Back Books will buy your used books from you, and cover the cost of shipping so it doesn’t cost you a dime.
 They pay direct deposit, too.
-It’s not a long-term money making option, but it’s a great way to get some extra cash.
+It’s not long-term money-making option, but it’s a great way to get some extra cash.